Quartz with Inclusions

 Quartz Included with Other Minerals

-Inclusions within the mineral quartz are not uncommon and there are literally hundreds of different varieties to choose from.
-Whilst some gemstones lose value when an inclusion is present, stones such as rutilated and tourmalinated quartz are valued specifically because of the presence of inclusions.
+Inclusions in the mineral quartz are not uncommon and there are literally hundreds of different varieties of included quartz to choose from.
+Whilst some gemstones lose value when an inclusion is present, others such as rutilated and tourmalinated quartz are valued specifically because of the presence of inclusions.
 Inclusions in quartz can be air, water, tar, petroleum or any number of other substances however rutile and tourmaline are fairly common.

 Rutilated quartz and tourmalinated quartz are the two best known varieties of included quartz.
-Rutile which is the mineral present in rutilated quartz is known for its long and slender needle-like crystals which are made up primarily of titanium dioxide.
-These grow naturally within the stone over millions of years and resemble fine strands of hair.
+The mineral rutile is known for its long and slender needle-like crystals which are made up primarily of titanium dioxide.
+These grow naturally within the host stone over millions of years and resemble fine strands of hair.
 For this reason they're sometimes referred to as Venus hair or Cupid's darts.
-This variety of quartz with inclusions is occasionally known as sagenite although nowadays the name is rarely used.
+Rutilated quartz is also known as sagenite although nowadays the name is rarely used.

-Although golden coloured rutile tends to be the variety that's most widely known, its colour can vary from pale yellow to a rich orangy or reddish brown and can even be black.
+Although golden coloured rutile tends to be the variety that's most widely known, the colour of this mineral can vary from pale yellow to a rich orangy or reddish brown and can even be black.
 When black inclusions are present stones are sometimes confused for tourmalinated quartz which as the name suggests, is quartz with inclusions of the mineral tourmaline.

 Rutilated and tourmalinated quartz are both used primarily for gemstones and tend to be polished as cabochons.
 The density of the inclusions can vary dramatically and whilst some quartz may only be lightly included, stones can also be full to capacity to the point where it's rendered almost completely opaque.

-Other varieties of quartz with inclusions includes aventurine which features the mineral mica and lodolite which is a particularly rare variety of quartz that can only be found in the Minas Gerais region of Brazil.
-Lodolite often features complex patterns of sand-like crystals that often resemble coral reefs, gardens or landscapes hence is sometimes known as garden, landscape or scenic quartz.
+Other varieties of quartz with inclusions includes aventurine which features the mineral mica and lodolite which is a particularly rare variety of quartz that can only be found in the Minas Gerais state of Brazil.
+Lodolite often features complex patterns of sand-like crystals that can resemble coral reefs, gardens or landscapes hence it's sometimes known as garden, landscape or scenic quartz.